Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. image:: /Images/Screenshots/brickv_red_tab_settings_date.jpg
    :scale: 60 %
-   :alt: Screenshot of settings tab showing date/time configurations.
+   :alt: Screenshot of settings tab showing date / time configurations.
    :align: center

 If you have a connection to the Internet (trough the Ethernet Extension